What Is Alcoholic Hepatitis?

 However, if left untreated and combined with continued drinking, alcoholic hepatitis can lead to several serious complications.
 People with advanced alcoholic hepatitis may need a liver transplant.

-Most doctors request six months of sobriety before they will operate with a transplant, which is often referred to as the “six-month rule.”
+A study by the National Library of Medicine in 2017 shows that Most doctors request six months of sobriety before they will operate on a transplant, which is often referred to as the “six-month rule.”
 After surgery, if you relapse and start drinking again, your new liver can become severely damaged.

 How Long Does Cirrhosis Take to Develop from Alcoholic Hepatitis?